 - (1) Short-term investments are reported in the same manner as similar long-term investments per Statements of Statutory Accounting Principles (SSAP) No. 2. - (2) Bonds not backed by other loans are stated at amortized cost using the scientific interest method per SSAP No. 26. - (3) Common stocks are stated at market per SSAP No. 30, except for investments in stocks of uncombined subsidiaries in which the Company has an interest of 20% or more, which are carried on the equity basis per SSAP No. 97. - (4) Redeemable preferred stocks, which have underlying characteristics of debt, are stated at amortized cost.
 Perpetual preferred stocks are stated at cost.
 Preferred stocks with NAIC designations 3 - 6 are stated at the lower of cost, amortized cost, or fair value in accordance with SSAP No. 32. - (5) The Company does not hold any mortgage loans. - (6) Loan-backed securities are stated at either amortized cost or the lower of amortized cost or fair market value.
 The retrospective adjustment method is used to value all securities.
-If a security has been written down due to an other-than-temporary impairment, the prospective adjustment method is used subsequent to the loss recognition in accordance with SSAP No. 43R. - (7) The Company has no subsidiaries, controlled or affiliated company investments. - (8) The Company has minor ownership interests in partnerships.
-These have underlying characteristics of common stock and are carried at market value per SSAP No. 30. - (9) The Company does not invest in derivative instruments. - (10) The Company anticipates investment income as a factor in the premium deficiency calculation, in accordance with SSAP No. 53, Property-Casualty Contracts - Premiums. - (11) Unpaid losses and loss adjustment expenses include an amount determined from individual case estimates and loss reports and an amount, based on past experience, for losses incurred but not reported.
+If a security has been written down due to an other-than-temporary impairment, the prospective adjustment method is used subsequent to the loss recognition in accordance with SSAP No. 43R. - (7) The Company has no subsidiaries, controlled or affiliated company investments as of December 31, 2016. - (8) The Company has non-controlling ownership interests in partnerships.
+Those with underlying characteristics of common stock are carried at market value per SSAP No. 30.
+The remaining partnership investments are in private limited partnerships which are recorded at cost and adjusted for the Company's proportional share of the entity's audited GAAP earnings and other equity adjustments less any distributions received per SSAP No. 48. - (9) The Company does not invest in derivative instruments. - (10) The Company anticipates investment income as a factor in the premium deficiency calculation, in accordance with SSAP No. 53, Property-Casualty Contracts - Premiums. - (11) Unpaid losses and loss adjustment expenses include an amount determined from individual case estimates and loss reports and an amount, based on past experience, for losses incurred but not reported.
 Such liabilities are necessarily based on assumptions and estimates and, while management believes the amount is adequate, the ultimate liability may be in excess of or less than the amount provided.
 The methods for making such estimates and for establishing the resulting liability are continually reviewed and any adjustments are reflected in the period determined.
 The Company has limited exposure to asbestos and environmental claims and management believes the reserve for such claims is adequate. - (12) The Company has not modified its capitalization policy from the prior period. - (13) Pharmaceutical rebate receivables are applicable to health insurance entities.
 The Company does not offer health insurance policies.